-3. Summary of Significant Accounting Policies
+4. Summary of Significant Accounting Policies

 Principles of Consolidation.
 The consolidated financial statements include the accounts of Liquidmetal Technologies, Inc. and its wholly-owned subsidiaries, Liquidmetal Korea Co., Ltd. ("LMT Korea"), located in South Korea, Chusik Hoesa Dongyang Yudoro ("Dongyang"), now accounted for as a discontinued operations, and Liquidmetal Golf and its subsidiaries, which included the retail golf segment, now accounted for as a discontinued operations.
 The Company acquired its 51% interest in Dongyang in 2002.
 The aggregate purchase price was \$333 in cash.
 As of March 2004, the Company divested of its 51% ownership in Dongyang to the minority shareholder.
 In June 2004, the Company sold assets and liability of its Taesung equipment manufacturing division in Korea to a third party.
-Accordingly, the results of Dongyang and Taesung's operations have been reclassified in the consolidated financial statements as discontinued operations (see Note 17).
-Previously, the results of Donyang and Taesung's operations have been included in the consolidated financial statements from the acquisition date.
-All intercompany balances and transactions have been eliminated.
-A minority interest in Liquidmetal Golf is included in the consolidated financial statements as a component of the loss from operations of the discontinued retail golf segment (see Note 17).
+Accordingly, the results of Dongyang and Taesung's operations have been reclassified in the consolidated financial statements as discontinued operations (see Note 18).
+Previously, the results of Donyang and Taesung's operations have been included in the consolidated financial statements as a component of the loss from operations of the discontinued retail golf segment (see Note 18).
 Effective in 2003, management closed the Japan operations and the Seoul office, which did not result in a significant impact on the financial position or results of operations for any of the periods presented.
 Also, effective in December 2003, management closed the Tampa office (see Note 12).
 In August 2004, the Company established a post-processing plant in the city of Weihai in Shandong province of China under Weihai Liquidmetal Company Limited, which is 100 percent owned by Liquidmetal Korea, to facilitate our bulk alloy manufacturing business.